craftycodie/MineOnline/README.md

 - [Server List](https://mineonline.codie.gg/servers)

+- FOV Option

-- Online World Saves
+- Online World Saves for Classic
-  - You can also upload classic maps via the website.

 - Screenshots (F2)

-- FOV Option

 - Texture packs for versions before Alpha 1.2.2 (when it was officially added)
+  - Custom font support.

 - GUI scaling for versions before Beta 1.5 (when it was officially added)

-- Launcher Authentication and Updates

 - Secure Server Authentication (online-mode and verify-names)